djboris9/merger/README.md

 # Merger
 This Go package merges different types together.
+Nested types will be merged too.
 This can be useful for:

 * Merging configurations from different sources